Best Crypto Cards in Switzerland (2026)

 The DLT Act (Bundesgesetz zur Anpassung des Bundesrechts an Entwicklungen der Technik verteilter elektronischer Register), which entered force in stages between August 2021 and August 2022.

 Switzerland's approach is principles-based rather than crypto-specific.
 FINMA classifies tokens into three categories: payment tokens (BTC, ETH), utility tokens, and asset tokens (securities).
-This taxonomy, published in FINMA's 2018 ICO Guidelines and updated in subsequent guidance, determines which regulations apply.
+This taxonomy, published in FINMA's ICO Guidelines, determines which regulations apply.
 Payment tokens used for card spending fall under AML requirements but not securities regulation.

 FINMA-licensed crypto banks operate in Switzerland: Sygnum (Zurich, full banking license since August 2019) and AMINA (formerly SEBA Bank, Zug, full banking license since August 2019).
 Both offer institutional-grade custody, trading, and tokenization.
 Bitcoin Suisse operates as a regulated financial intermediary under FINMA's SRO (Self-Regulatory Organization) framework and has been processing crypto transactions in Switzerland since 2013.